Baby Sleep Bags

-As bedding is a significant modifiable risk factor, understanding the way in which it is used is critical; previous research has found that parents have a tendency to use excessive bedding for infants (Fleming et al 1990), especially during the winter months according to variation in outside temperature, regardless of the ambient temperature within infants’ bedrooms (Ponsonby et al 1992).
+As bedding is a significant modifiable risk factor, understanding the way in which it is used is critical; previous research found that parents have a tendency to use excessive bedding for infants (Fleming et al 1990), especially during the winter months according to variation in outside temperature, regardless of the ambient temperature within infants’ bedrooms (Ponsonby et al 1992).
 An important limitation of research into the safety and effects of all types of bedding, however, is the complexity of determining accurate absolute and comparative real-world insulation values of bedding.
-This is difficult for individual items, but is vastly more so when attempts are made to estimate the effects of multiple items or layers (Cronin-de-Chavez 2011).
+This is difficult for individual items, but is vastly more so when attempts are made to estimate the effects of multiple items or layers (see Cronin-de-Chavez 2011).

 Sleep bags, SIDS and safety

 While infant sleep bags are now sold as a simple to use and safe alternative to sheets and blankets, it is important to recognise that little is known about two important factors: firstly, how exactly are sleep bags used?
 And secondly, how does the use of infant sleep bags affect infant sleep physiology?
 Are the claims made regarding sleep bag safety evidence based?
-One of the leading brands of infant sleep bag, ‘Grobag’, are explicitly marketed as being safer "We firmly believe that Baby Sleep Bags are a far safer form of bedding for babies than traditional blankets and sheets" (Grobag, 2010) despite there being very little substantial evidence to support this.
+Some of the leading brands of infant sleep bag are explicitly marketed as being safer although there is little substantial evidence to support this.

 No research study has yet been published which a) establishes whether or not sleep bags are safer than traditional bedding with regard to SIDS risk, b) examines the effect of sleep bags on infant temperature during night-time sleep, or c) investigates how parents use sleep bags in combination with other bedding or clothing.